+Frequency of Job-Related Emotional Distress

-Frequency of job-related emotional distress % of teachers who selected most of the time or always
+% of teachers who selected most of the time or always

 Notes.
-Items are ordered from greatest to least by the difference in the percentage of teachers who reported most of the time plus always between teachers with less teaching experience (5 years or less) and more teaching experience (more than 5 years).
+Items are ordered from greatest to least by the difference in the percentage of teachers who reported most of the time plus always between teachers with less teaching experience (five years or fewer) and more teaching experience (more than five years).
 Between 63-65 teachers with 5 or less years' experience and 142-143 teachers with more than 5 years' experience provided responses to these items.